-Smithfield Elementary has some demographic strengths such as our enrollment has grown by 75 more students which is 14% over just last year.
+Smithfield Elementary has some demographic strengths such as our enrollment continues to grow.
 Our mobility rate is at 12% which is below the district and state average.
 Birdville ISD has a long tradition of creating a family atmosphere for both employees and families served by the district.
 At Smithfield Elementary we have over 50% of our teachers and staff who either have students who attend BISD schools or are a BISD graduate themselves.